Anyaleef/haifa-stadium-schedule-monitor/README.md

 A personal Python automation project that tracks publicly available Haifa Stadium game schedule information and sends Telegram alerts when relevant schedule information changes.

+> [!CAUTION]
+> **Disclaimer:** This is an independent, unofficial community project and is not affiliated with or endorsed by Sammy Ofer Stadium.
 ## Disclaimer

 This is an independent, unofficial, private project and is not affiliated with, endorsed by, or operated by Haifa Stadium or Sammy Ofer Stadium.